-- 1. The assumptions concerning the initiation, both frequency and type, of design basis events - 2.
-The reliability and effectiveness of the mitigation systems - 3.
-The acceptability of consequences (dose) by limiting increases in the dose results of the postulated design basis events
+- 2. The reliability and effectiveness of the mitigation systems - The acceptability of consequences (dose) by limiting increases in the dose results of the postulated design basis events

 NEI 96-07 also has five appendices attached to the base document.
 A summary of each is provided below.